Veeresh-1316/CS232_project/README.md

 # Cache Replacement Policies
 Even though we have used SHIP, DRRIP, LFU and LRU policies for the analysis, and no concrete decision could be found for a clear winner.
 Nevertheless, SHIP replacement policy does show marginally better results as opposed to the others, and thus is more reliable among them.
 Whereas, LFU fails to hold a decent performance in the PageRank algorithm analysis.

+# Cache Associativity Effects
+In our analysis experiment, we also changed the associativity of a few caches and analyzed the effect on the performances.
+Based on the results obtained, we can conclude that for our traces, there was negligible effect on performance with change in associativity.
+For bfs trace, L1D associativity was changed as it had the highest hit rate, and effects were observed to be negligible.
+For pr trace, LLC associativity was changed as it had the highest hit rate, and effects were observed to be negligible.